Winter Celestial Calendar

 Important Celestial Dates

-Whether you’re marveling at the rare Black Moon or catching a glimpse of Mercury at its farthest point from the Sun, the sky above the Highlands becomes a canvas of wonder and discovery.
+Whether you’re marveling at meteors showers or catching a glimpse of Mercury at its farthest point from the Sun, the sky above the Highlands becomes a canvas of wonder and discovery.
 These key celestial events are perfect moments to step outside, look up, and let the universe take your breath away.

 Dec 21: December Solstice

-The December solstice will take place at 09:20 UTC.
-Also known as the winter solstice, it is the shortest day of the year in the Northern Hemisphere.
-In the Southern Hemisphere, it is the longest day of the year and is called the summer solstice.
+The December solstice takes place at 15:03 UTC.
+In the Northern Hemisphere, this is the winter solstice and the shortest day of the year.
+Meanwhile in the Southern Hemisphere, it is the summer solstice and the longest day of the year.

 The first Full Moon of the year is colloquially known as the Wolf Moon in many northern cultures.